Ten of the leading U.S. Black publishers form Word in Black — support their work on racial inequities in America

 Word In Black frames the narrative and fosters solutions for racial inequities in America.

 Ten of the nation’s most progressive Black publishers have come together to launch a news collaborative unlike any other in the industry.
 This group is focused on solutions “by us and for us” when it comes to racial inequities in America.

 Through philanthropic funding — including your financial assistance — this group will greatly increase its reporting power.
-The publishers will be able to hire and contract with investigative journalists, data journalists, video producers and more.
-A central team, led by respected journalist Nick Charles, will turn the group’s local stories into powerful national stories.
+The publishers will hire and contract with investigative journalists, data journalists, video producers and more.
+A central team turns the group’s local stories into powerful national stories.
 Soon, major news outlets will be quoting the work of Word in Black.
 Solutions will take center stage, igniting change in America.